syncfusion-content/xamarin-docs/Xamarin/SfDateTimeRangeNavigator/rangenavigator.md

 ### iOS

-To launch the range navigator in iOS, call the SfRangeNavigatorRenderer.Init() in the FinishedLaunching overridden method of the AppDelegate class after the Xamarin.Forms framework initialization and before the LoadApplication is called as demonstrated in the following code sample:
+To launch the range navigator in iOS, call the SfRangeNavigatorRenderer.Init() method in the FinishedLaunching overridden method of the AppDelegate class after the Xamarin.Forms framework initialization and before the LoadApplication method is called as demonstrated in the following code sample:

 {% highlight C# %}